TristanCantatGaudin/api-store-chess-games/README.md

 ## Usage

-Start with: `uv run uvicorn main:app --reload`
+Start with: `uv run uvicorn app.main:app --reload`

 Verify it is running at http://127.0.0.1:8000/